bjornicus/orbitalboardgame/README.md

 ##Infestors
 ###Adding
-When an infestor card is drawn, take an infestor token of the corresponding color and peace it on the board at the infestation point on the outermost orbit closest to the player who drew the card
+When an infestor card is drawn, take an infestor token of the corresponding color and place it on the board at the infestation point on the outermost orbit closest to where the player who drew the card is sitting.
 ###Moving
-Infestors move one space per round closer to their target planet (first in to the target orbit then around that orbit)
+Infestors move one space per round closer to their target planet (first in to the target orbit then around that orbit).
+When moving around an orbit, the infestor will take the shortest path to the planet, peferring the orbital direction (counter clockwise) in the case where either direction is the same distance to the planet.

 If an infestor reaches a planet, that planet becomes infested and is no longer usable.